cwtools/cwtools-hoi4-config/README.md

 cwtools-hoi4-config
 .cwt config files for Hearts of Iron IV

-To use these copy the contents of the config folder and place it in a folder called .cwtools in the folder you open in vscode.
+To use these:
+1. Clone this repository to a filepath, e.g. D:\Git\cwtools-hoi4-config. (or copy the contents of the zip you can download)
+2. Open VS Code, and go to File, Preferences, Settings 2.a.
+To make the changes only apply to this folder (not all folders on your computer), change the tab at the top to "workspace settings"
+3. Set "cwtools.rules_version" to "manual"
+4. Set "cwtools.rules_folder" to the path above. e.g. D:\Git\cwtools-hoi4-config
+5. Re-open VS Code.

+Once you make changes to the rules, you can press "Ctrl-shift-p" and select "Reload window" to easily restart the extension.

 See https://github.com/tboby/cwtools/wiki/.cwt-config-file-guidance for guidance on the file format